YuvalGal2/Reactive-Toggle-component/README.md

 ### Reactive toggle is a vanila based js package based on es6 concepts

 in order to use this package the following please run the following commands :
->> npm -i --save "package-name" in your project directory.
+>> npm -i --save "reactive-toggle-js"

+in your project directory.

 after installing the package you must use a tool like browserify.. etc in order to compile it down to bundle file which you will then have to include like so :
 ``` html